Goenvim/FeatherFiles/README.md

 A lightweight, CLI-first developer operating system built on Alpine Linux.
 Designed for speed, simplicity, and deep productivity — no desktop clutter, just tools that work.
+Currently in progress, will publish any work i make!

 ---